malliina/boat/docs-src/agent.md

 Have a Raspberry Pi available in your boat, power it up and make sure you can connect to it.

-1. Download the [latest version](@LATEST_AGENT_URL@) of the agent from [www.boat-tracker.com/files](https://www.boat-tracker.com/files)
+1. Download the [latest version](@LATEST_AGENT_URL@) of the agent from [www.boat-tracker.com/files](https://www.boat-tracker.com/files).
-1. SSH to your Raspberry Pi
+1. SSH to your Raspberry Pi.
-1. Install the downloaded package: `dpkg -i <boat-agent_x.x.x_all.deb>`
+1. Install the downloaded package: `dpkg -i @LATEST_AGENT_FILE@`.
-1. Open a web browser and connect to the started HTTP server on port 8080
+1. Open a web browser and connect to the started HTTP server on port 8080.
-1. In the web form, input the IP address and HTTP port of your chartplotter
+1. In the web form, input the IP address and HTTP port of your chartplotter.
-1. Optionally, input the boat token available in the iOS app
+1. Optionally, input the boat token available in the iOS app.
-1. Connect this agent to the same network (WLAN or cable) as your chartplotter
+1. Connect this agent to the same network (WLAN or cable) as your chartplotter.

 Following this setup:

-1. The agent establishes a TCP connection to your chartplotter and receives any emitted NMEA 0183 messages
+1. The agent establishes a TCP connection to your chartplotter and receives any emitted NMEA 0183 messages.
-1. The agent also opens a WebSocket to the backend at wss://www.boat-tracker.com
+1. The agent also opens a WebSocket to the backend at wss://www.boat-tracker.com.
-1. Sentences received from the chartplotter are sent over the WebSocket to the backend
+1. Sentences received from the chartplotter are sent over the WebSocket to the backend.

 Alternatively, you can configure the plotter IP/port -combination in a configuration file set by the `conf.dir` system property containing the following format: